 What it's like

 Founded in 1432 by William Sevenoke (Mayor of London and friend of Henry V), it is one of the three oldest lay foundations in England.
 The school has an attractive 100-acre campus, adjoining Knole Park on the edge of town.
 There have been numerous recent additions, including a sixth-form centre, all-weather athletics track, sports centre and state-of-the-art performing arts centre.
 It is inter-denominational and, since 1984, fully co-educational.
-The staff:pupil ratio is about 1:9.
+The staff:pupil ratio is about 1:8.
 It has a reputation for exploring new ideas.
-It has taught the International Baccalaureate for 34 years and, with its international boarding houses and proximity to the Channel, it has a broad European and worldwide outlook.
-Examination results are consistently very good.
-A wide range of languages is offered (both European and other).
+It has taught the International Baccalaureate since 1978 and examination results are consistently very good.
+With its international boarding houses and proximity to the Channel, it has a broad global outlook; a wide range of languages is offered.
 Music is outstanding and the drama department produces an array of plays throughout the year in the school's own theatre.
 High standards are attained in a wide variety of sports and games, with many representatives at county and national level in a number of sports each year.
 There is a wide range of co-curricular activities and a large and flourishing CCF contingent.
 The school was a pioneer of school-based community services in Britain; there is now a federal unit comprising over 30 local schools with 600 volunteers, 250 from Sevenoaks.
 It also has a remarkable record in the Duke of Edinburgh's Award Scheme.

 Pupils & entrance